YOGA THERAPY TRAINING 800 HOURS 2021- 2023

 - Then 10 webinars presenting 2 case studies each, spread throughout the year.

 - Mentorship (21 hours) for the 88 hours practicum.

 - The 88 hours mentored practicum of the first year includes the 18 hours for your 3 case studies.

 - Online tutorial support (7 hours) for your personal and professional development based on the evaluation of the 5 assignments, 10 webinar assessments and 6 module assessments.

-The First Residential Training
+The Intensive online Training

 It starts on Friday 13th August and finishes on 31st August 2021.
 It takes place for 18 days including 2 free days, Friday 20th & Thursday 26th August.